-The department no longer accepts applications for master's degrees in geography without decanal approval and in the absence of external (non-college) sources of funding.
-Regulations governing masters' degrees appear in the 2003-2004 USC Catalogue.
+The department no longer accepts applications for master's degrees in geography without decanal approval and in the absence of external sources of funding.
+A Master of Arts or a Master of Science in geography may be awarded as a terminal degree for students failing the Ph.D. qualifying examination in special circumstances as noted below.
+Regulations covering these master's degrees appear in the 2003-2004 USC Catalogue.